intuition-dev/mbMobile/APP-STORE.md

 You will also need a machine that runs OSX, but it can be in the cloud.
 A few places offer OSX hosting, e.g.: http://macstadium.com .
 Generate SSH keys for the IOS app on OSX; you'll need them for the Appstore.

 5. Now that you have build.phonegap.com ready AND you have an SPA webapp running in the cloud, you can deploy your custom webapp.
+Create a https://kobiton.com account.

 		Get a  vorlon script from vorlon and put in header of your webapp.